EuroIntervention 2021;16:1413-1421. DOI: 10.4244/EIJ-D-20-00429

-Aims: To assess the real-world clinical performance of a sirolimus-eluting ultrathin-strut drug-eluting stent (DES) [Orsiro, Biotronik AG] in a large nationwide cohort of patients undergoing percutaneous coronary intervention (PCI).
+Aims: The aim of this study was to assess the real-world clinical performance of a sirolimus-eluting ultrathin-strut drug-eluting stent (DES) (Orsiro) in a large nationwide cohort of patients undergoing percutaneous coronary intervention (PCI).

-Conclusions: In a nationwide scenario, the use of a sirolimus-eluting ultrathin-strut DES portended favorable clinical outcomes.
+Conclusions: In a nationwide scenario, the use of a sirolimus-eluting ultrathin-strut DES portended favourable clinical outcomes.

 Visual summary.
 Clinical outcomes with unselected use of an ultrathin-strut sirolimus-eluting stent.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com